skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 ```

 There is a much more compact syntax that you can use which involves the
-ampersand and symbols.
+ampersand and ruby symbols.
 I'll demonstrate by re-writing the previous code

 ```ruby
 arr.map(&:upcase)
 # => ["HI", "THERE"]
 ```

-The `&:upcase` is just a fancy way of calling `:to_proc` on the symbol, so
+`&:upcase` is just a fancy way of calling `:to_proc` on the symbol, so
-`&:upcase` is exactly the same as `:upcase.to_proc`.
+`&:upcase` is similar to `:upcase.to_proc`.
 It's worth noting that the
-ampersand syntax only works in relation to a method call, you'd need to use
+ampersand syntax only works in relation to a method call, and you cannot use
+`:to_proc` with a method call.
+To put it simply:

+* Use `&` during a method call
-`:to_proc` if you want to convert a symbol to a proc and store it in a variable.
+* Use `:to_proc` if you want to store the resulting proc in a variable

-Here is a recreation of what's happening under the hood to really take the magic
+Here is a recreation of what's happening under the hood when using `&` with a
-out of the syntax.
+symbol to really take the magic out of the syntax.

 ```ruby
 class Symbol